IBM-Cloud/docs-services/README.md

 Welcome to the [docs-services repository](https://github.com/IBM-Bluemix/docs-services/tree/master/services) where you will create documentation for your service to be added to the Bluemix doc app.

+You will have your own folder in the docs-services repository in which to develop your doc app content.
+Your IBM Liaison will notify you when your folder has been created and send you a link to access it.

-After it is created, your folder in the docs-services repository must contain two files:
+Your folder must contain two files:
 * A [Getting Started template](https://github.com/IBM-Bluemix/docs-services/blob/staging/getting_started_template/index.md) that is always named [index.md]
 * A [toc file](https://github.com/IBM-Bluemix/docs-services/blob/staging/toc) that has no file extension, which creates some of the page structure